stefanprodan/WebApiThrottle/README.md

 WebApiThrottle
 ==============

-ASP.NET Web API Throttling handler is designed to control the rate of requests that clients can make to a Web API based on IP address, client API key and request route.
+ASP.NET Web API Throttling handler and filter are designed to control the rate of requests that clients can make to a Web API based on IP address, client API key and request route.
 WebApiThrottle package is available on NuGet at [nuget.org/packages/WebApiThrottle](https://www.nuget.org/packages/WebApiThrottle/).